 Kalakaua Avenue is the strip in Waikiki that has all of the dining, shopping, resorts, and entertainment.
 Waikiki is where you will find celebrities visiting and movies being filmed.

-Even if a busy, touristy area, isn’t your scene, you should still spend at least ONE day seeing some things to do in Waikiki, because they do have a lot of offer.
+Even if a busy, touristy area, isn’t your scene, you should still spend at least ONE day seeing some things to do in Waikiki, because they do have a lot to offer.

 2) Pearl Harbor

-The Pearl Harbor Historic Sites are comprised of 4 landmarks.
+The Pearl Harbor National Memorial is comprised of 4 landmarks.